Rishi-2001/Pairs-Trading/README.md

-#Clustering-Based Pairs Trading Strategy
-This project explores Pairs Trading by applying unsupervised machine learning clustering algorithms on S&P 500 stock data.
-The goal is to identify statistically correlated stock pairs using various clustering methods and apply cointegration techniques to build a trading strategy.

-📁 Contents
-1. Problem Definition

-2. Data & Libraries

-3. Exploratory Data Analysis (EDA)

-4. Data Preparation

-5. Clustering Models

-6. Pair Selection

-7. Conclusion

-🔍 Problem Definition
-The objective is to perform clustering analysis on S&P 500 stock price data and identify pairs of stocks suitable for a mean-reverting pairs trading strategy.

-📦 Data & Libraries
-Data Source: Yahoo Finance (via pandas_datareader)

-Time Frame: From 2018 onwards

-Libraries Used:

-pandas, numpy, matplotlib, seaborn

-scikit-learn, scipy

-pandas_datareader for financial data

-statsmodels (likely used later for cointegration, not shown here)

-📊 Exploratory Data Analysis (EDA)
-View dataset shape and summary statistics

-Visualize stock price movements

-Understand variance and trends in prices

-🔧 Data Preparation
-Cleaning missing data

-Standardizing the dataset using StandardScaler

-Transforming the time series data for clustering models

-📈 Clustering Models
-Implemented clustering techniques include:

-1. K-Means Clustering
-Finding optimal clusters using the elbow method

-Visualizing clusters using dimensionality reduction (e.g., PCA/t-SNE)

-2. Hierarchical Clustering
-Creating dendrograms

-Using agglomerative clustering with different linkage methods

-3. Affinity Propagation
-Clusters without specifying the number of clusters

-Visualizing pairwise similarities and responsibilities

-4. Evaluation Metrics
-Adjusted Mutual Information

-Cophenetic correlation (for hierarchical)

-🔗 Pair Selection
-Cointegration Testing: Check statistical correlation for selected pairs

-Visualization: Compare price movements of selected pairs

-Pair Selection Criteria: Based on cluster membership and cointegration test results

-✅ Conclusion
-This project successfully:

-Applies unsupervised clustering to group similar stocks

-Selects cointegrated pairs for statistical arbitrage

-Lays the foundation for backtesting a trading strategy

-📂 Files
-ClusteringForPairsTrading.ipynb: Main Jupyter notebook

-SP500Data.csv: Price dataset for S&P 500 stocks (loaded externally)
+# 📊 Clustering-Based Pairs Trading Strategy

+This project explores **Pairs Trading** using **unsupervised machine learning clustering algorithms** applied to S&P 500 stock data.
+The goal is to identify statistically correlated stock pairs suitable for mean-reversion strategies.

+---

+## 🧠 Problem Statement

+We aim to discover stock pairs for a pairs trading strategy using clustering methods such as:

+- K-Means Clustering
+- Hierarchical (Agglomerative) Clustering
+- Affinity Propagation

+Once the pairs are formed, **cointegration tests** are used to verify if the stocks are suitable for trading.

+---

+## 📈 Workflow

+### 1. Data Loading
+- Load S&P 500 historical prices (2018 onward) from Yahoo Finance

+### 2. Data Preparation
+- Clean missing values
+- Normalize the price data using `StandardScaler`

+### 3. Clustering Techniques
+- **K-Means**:
+  - Determine optimal clusters using the elbow method
+  - Visualize clusters
+- **Hierarchical Clustering**:
+  - Generate dendrogram
+  - Cluster stocks based on linkage distance
+- **Affinity Propagation**:
+  - Automatically detects the number of clusters

+### 4. Cointegration & Pair Selection
+- Select pairs within the same cluster
+- Test for cointegration
+- Visualize price spreads of selected pairs

+---

+## 📌 Key Takeaways

+- Clustering helps in reducing the universe of stocks to a manageable set of similar candidates.
+- Cointegration testing improves the statistical validity of selected trading pairs.
+- The approach lays the foundation for implementing a complete pairs trading strategy, including backtesting and execution.

+---

+## 🚀 Future Work

+- Add statistical backtesting of trading signals
+- Implement strategy execution and performance metrics
+- Integrate DBSCAN and other clustering models

+---